BuildingSync/schema/proposals/2021/Add TotalExteriorRoofArea.md

-# Add TotalExteriorRoofArea to Building
+# Add TotalRoofArea to Building

 ## Overview

-This proposal is to add the `TotalExteriorRoofArea` element as a child of `Building` element.
+This proposal is to add the `TotalRoofArea` element as a child of `Building` element.

 ## Justification